Military Servicemember Focus

 Regarding the reasonable transfer of credits, CCBC’s Enrollment Services Department recognizes and uses the ACE Guide in evaluating military training courses and occupational experience; CCBC awards credit from military transcripts where appropriate to degree and major of preference.
 We seek to achieve minimum loss of previously earned credits and adhere to credit nationally recognized by CLEP testing and ECE (Excelsior College Examinations).

-Janet Davidson, the Director of Student Financial Services is our Campus' Military Representative.
-Information on financial benefits and approved programs of study can be received from her office.
+The Veteran's Liaison, Derek Steele, is our Campus' Military Representative.
+Information on financial benefits and approved programs of study can be received from his office.
+724-480-3579/ email@example.com.